OnkarBhattacharya/PortfolioForge/README.md

   - **Jest & React Testing Library:** Used for unit and component testing.
 Configuration is in `jest.config.js`, and tests are located in the `tests/` directory.
   - **Playwright:** Used for end-to-end testing in a real browser environment.
 The configuration is in `playwright.config.ts`, and E2E tests validate critical user flows like authentication.
   - **Test Stubs:** Placeholder files for contract and performance tests (`tests/contract/`, `tests/performance/`) have been created to establish a structure for future, more advanced testing.

+### 7. Legal & Compliance Features
+- **Description:** A set of essential legal and compliance features to build user trust and meet regulatory requirements.
+This includes standard legal pages and a cookie consent banner.
+- **Implementation:**
+  - **Legal Pages:** The application includes dedicated pages for the **Terms & Conditions**, **Privacy Policy**, and **Cookie Policy**, accessible from the portfolio footer.
+These pages contain professional, boilerplate content that can be easily customized.
+  - **Cookie Consent Banner:** A non-intrusive cookie banner is displayed to first-time visitors, informing them about the use of cookies and linking to the Cookie Policy.
+Consent is managed using local storage.
+  - **Public Portfolio Footer:** The public portfolio page now includes a footer with links to all legal pages, ensuring they are easily accessible to visitors.